 - Environment – Obviously our main aim is to reduce the amount of plastic pollution we have in the world.
-Our products are made from 40% post user PET bottles and 60% post user organic cotton.
+Some of our products are made from 40% post user PET bottles and 60% post user organic cotton or 100% organic cotton.
 This not only takes plastic away from the chain to potentially end up in the ocean and also reduces the impact on the planet by re-using cotton that has already been processed.
-There are no new materials or any pesticides in the cotton in our products.
+There are no pesticides in the cotton in our products.
 Our tags are made from recycled board, our energy and IT suppliers are powered by renewables – including our own solar farm.

 - Carbon Offsetting – For all of the factors we cannot control we use various projects around the world to carbon offset our footprint.
 We have contributed to renewables in India, clean cooking in Ghana and boreholes in Malawi.